dvVenuto/dvvenuto.github.io/index.md

 David Venuto is also an avid traveller and have visited 30 countries in addition to working in 4.
 You can view his [Travel Map](https://drive.google.com/open?id=1_QtJdbULTcZpp6Jb8Da1D3T6d7vGn5np&usp=sharing).

-For more information about David [see](https://www.wikidata.org/wiki/Q64536153).
+For more information about David see [Wikidata](https://www.wikidata.org/wiki/Q64536153).

 ## Research Interest